MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 If you prefer to continue using AuditD:

-- Supported Versions: You can remain on Defender for Endpoint on Linux version 101.24072.0000, which will support AuditD for the duration of validity of the build which is ~9 months.
+- Supported Versions: You can remain on Defender for Endpoint on Linux version 101.24072.0000, which will support AuditD during validity of the build, which is approximately nine months.
 This provides a sufficient transition period to plan your move to eBPF.
-Expiry date can be checked by running the command ‘mdatp health’ on the Linux server.
+Expiry date can be checked by running the command `mdatp health` on the Linux server.

-- Long-Term Plan: While staying on the 101.24072.0000 build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.
+- Long-Term Plan: While staying on the `101.24072.0000` build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.

 That said, our recommendation would be to plan a move to leveraging eBPF as the primary event provider.